 The discovery phase, if it’s been worked through responsibly, becomes a powerful tool that shapes an idea into a detailed and well-structured plan of actions.
 This plan would even boost chances for any startup to get investments from a third party to proceed with the development.

-What are the goals of the discovery phase?
+What are the benefits of the discovery process?

 What problems you may face if you skip discovery phase?